Appetite for Knowledge

 Inventory your jars and decide if you need to buy new jars this year.
 Inspect those you have for nicks, cracks, or chips, especially around the top sealing edge.
 Nicks can prevent lids from sealing.
 Very old jars can weaken with age and repeated use, breaking under pressure and heat.
 Consider investing in new jars if you need to, and watch for specials in the stores.
 New jars are a better investment over time than buying used jars.

 Mason-type jars specifically designed for home canning are best.
 DO NOT use commercial jars, such as mayonnaise or other products.
 Jars that use two-piece self-sealing metal lids are the recommended container in USDA guidelines.
-A “must” for every canning season is new flat lids.
-Used flat lids need to be thrown away.
+A “must” for every canning season is new metal flat lids.
+Used metal flat lids need to be thrown away.
 You can reuse the screw bands if they are not bent, dented, or rusted.

 Guidelines